bictorv/chaosnet-bridge/NCP.md

 1. one to handle data from the connection to the network

 Tons of locking, but probably not enough.

+## Caveats

+Currently (2020-06-03), the server side (LSN) is not very debugged.

+The foreign protocol type (see [Section 6](https://tumbleweed.nu/r/lm-3/uv/amber.html#Using-Foreign-Protocols-in-Chaosnet) in Chaosnet) is not even tried.

+There are remains of code for a `chaos_simple` socket type, an early idea which is not needed with how `chaos_stream` now works.

 ## Future? chaos_seqpacket